Efficient, Experienced Family Law Collaboration And Representation

 Divorce does not necessarily have to be a fight.
 When both parties in a divorce are willing to negotiate and work together to resolve issues such as child custody, marital property division and spousal maintenance, the collaborative law process provides a solution.

 Meinerts Law Office, P.A., recommends that, when possible, divorcing couples consider collaborative divorce as an option for dissolving their marriage.
-The Dakota County firm can walk you through the steps of this procedure and ensure that both parties benefit from this process.
+The Dakota County law firm can walk you through the steps of this procedure and ensure that both parties benefit from this process.

 What Are The Benefits Of A Collaborative Divorce?